MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 Keytab file for HDFS Data Node.
 Default: '/etc/security/keytab/dn.service.keytab'.

 This will set also property *dfs.datanode.keytab.file*, if not specified directly.
+The keytab file must already exists.

+#####`keytab_httpfs`

+Keytab file for HDFS HTTP Proxy.
+Default: '/etc/security/keytab/httpfs-http.service.keytab'.

+This will set also property *httpfs.authentication.kerberos.keytab*, if not specified directly.

+The keytab file must already exists.
+Following principals must be available (replace *HOSTNAME* and *REALM* for real values):

+* *httpfs/HOSTNAME@REALM*
+* *HTTP/HOSTNAME@REALM*

 #####`keytab_jobhistory`

 Keytab file for Map Reduce Job History Server.
 Default: '/etc/security/keytab/jhs.service.keytab'.

 This will set also property *mapreduce.jobhistory.keytab*, if not specified directly.
+The keytab file must already exists.

 #####`keytab_journalnode`

 Keytab file for HDFS Data Node.
 Default: '/etc/security/keytab/jn.service.keytab'.

 This will set also property *dfs.journalnode.keytab.file*, if not specified directly.
+The keytab file must already exists.

 #####`keytab_namenode`

 Keytab file for HDFS Name Node.
 Default: '/etc/security/keytab/nn.service.keytab'.

 This will set also property *dfs.namenode.keytab.file*, if not specified directly.
+The keytab file must already exists.

 #####`keytab_nfs`

 Keytab file for HDFS NFS Gateway.
 Default: '/etc/security/keytab/hdfs.service.keytab'.

 This will set also property *nfs.keytab.file*, if not specified directly.
+The keytab file must already exists.

 #####`keytab_nodemanager`

 Keytab file for YARN Node Manager.
 Default: '/etc/security/keytab/nm.service.keytab'.

 This will set also property *yarn.nodemanager.keytab*, if not specified directly.
+The keytab file must already exists.

 #####`keytab_resourcemanager`

 Keytab file for YARN Resource Manager.
 Default: '/etc/security/keytab/rm.service.keytab'.

 This will set also property *yarn.resourcemanager.keytab*, if not specified directly.
+The keytab file must already exists.

 #####`min_uid`